 And yet, for the sake of honor and legacy, they prepared for a battle they knew they would not survive.
 [7]

-Does Norse mythology have giants?
-Yes, it does!
-See The Giants of Norse Mythology: Who Are They? to learn more.
+Also, see The Giants of Norse Mythology: Who Are They? to learn more.

-There are Many Norse and Greek Gods
+There Are Many Norse and Greek Gods

 - In the case of Norse mythology, the pantheon of major gods consists of no less than ten deities of noteworthy stature.